wildfly/quickstart/ejb-security/README.md

 ## System Requirements

-The applications these projects produce are designed to be run on WildFly Application Server 11 or later.
+The applications these projects produce are designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build these projects is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
-See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build these projects is ${build.requirements}.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-To run these quickstarts with the provided build scripts, you need the WildFly distribution ZIP.
-For information on how to install and run JBoss, see the WildFly Application Server [_Getting Started Guide_](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) located on the Customer Portal.
+To run these quickstarts with the provided build scripts, you need the ${product.name} distribution ZIP.
+For information on how to install and run JBoss, see the ${product.name.full} [_Getting Started Guide_](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) located on the Customer Portal.

 You can also [run the quickstart in Red Hat JBoss Developer Studio or Eclipse](#run-the-quickstart-in-red-hat-jboss-developer-studio-or-eclipse).

-## Use of WILDFLY_HOME
+## Use of ${jboss.home.name}

-In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
-The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

 ## Add the Application Users